0rigin-c0de/PiedPiper01/README.md

-# Pied-Piper
+# Pied-Piper01 - Simple Blog Web Application

-This is a simple blog web Application that allows users to create, read posts.
-And also comment on it.
-It is built with ReactJs and Firebase.
+Pied-Piper01 is a simple blog web application built with ReactJs and Firebase.
+It allows users to create, read, and comment on posts.
+The posts and images are stored in Firebase, making it easy to scale and manage the app.
+The app is also responsive, which means it works well on all types of screens.

 ## Getting Started